What Does it Take to Be a Construction Carpenter?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 In the United States, there were 1,025,600 jobs for Construction Carpenter in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Construction Carpenter by 2026.
-The BLS estimates 104,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.

 The states with the most job growth for Construction Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.